muzzley/alljoyn-muzzley-connector/README.md

 10) Flash it in the router firmware and wait for reboot.

-11) SSH to your router with two different shells and execute the following commands on each one to test the Alljoyn framework:
+11) SSH to your router with two different shells and execute the following commands on each one to test the AllJoyn framework:
 > /usr/bin/AboutService

 > /usr/bin/AboutClient

-12) Prepare the OpenWRT toolchain to be able to cross-compile the Muzzley library and the alljoyn-muzzley connector for the specific router hardware target.
+12) Prepare the OpenWRT toolchain to be able to cross-compile the Muzzley library and the AllJoyn-Muzzley connector for the specific router hardware target.

 > export PATH=$PATH:$HOME/openwrt/staging_dir/toolchain-mips_34kc_gcc-4.8-linaro_uClibc-0.9.33.2/bin